In praise of the colour blue

 Elders (Sambucus) is a genus of about 27 species of smaller trees, shrubs, or large herbs, distributed mainly in temperate and subtropical areas of the Northern Hemisphere, whereas on the Southern Hemisphere they are restricted to parts of Australia and South America.

-The generic name is from the Greek sambuca, the name of an ancient string instrument of Asian origin.
+The generic name is derived from Ancient Greek sambuca, the name of an ancient string instrument of Asian origin.
 The wood of elder was presumably used in its construction.
 The name elder is derived from the Anglo-Saxon word aeld (’fire’).
 In those days, the hollow stems of elder were used to kindle a fire.

 Blue elder (Sambucus cerulea), formerly often called Mexican elder (S. mexicana), is a deciduous shrub, which can grow to a height of 9 m.
 In spring, it displays an abundance of butter-yellow flowers, followed by purplish-blue berries in autumn.
 It grows up to an altitude of 3,000 m, in a variety of habitats, including river valleys, woodlands, and exposed slopes with access to water.
 It has a very wide distribution, from British Columbia south through much of western United States to north-western Mexico, with scattered occurrence in Oklahoma and Texas.